djDAOjones/generative-animation-01/pixel art generator/README.md

 ## Notes
 - The script is configured to use your Mac's GPU (MPS) by default.
 No extra environment variables are needed.
+- Native resolutions now include 32 as an option, and all menus use numerical prefixes for clarity and speed.
 - If you want to automate further (aliases, desktop shortcuts, etc.), see the comments in `run.sh` or ask for help.

 ## Additional Scripts